Pepper Money Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This software is the only way you can prove to lender panels that you are, and can stay fully compliant with their instructions, with notifications given on Pepper Money’s changes.
-While using the tool is not a prerequisite for Pepper Money , demonstrating you can stay up to date with Pepper Money’s Handbook requirements is an excellent support to your panel application and, just as importantly, protect your panel status.
+This system is the only way you can demonstrate to lender panels that you are, and can remain fully compliant with their instructions, with alerts on Pepper Money’s changes.
+While utilising COMPLETIONmonitor is not a prerequisite for Pepper Money , demonstrating you can stay up to date with Pepper Money’s Handbook requirements is an excellent support to your application to their lender panel and, just as importantly, safeguard your panel status.

-The software creates real-time alerts, automatically produces regulatory and CQS reports, and will increase your firm's efficiency.
-It is also user friendly, cost-effective and, for many firms, leads to reduced PII premiums.
+COMPLETIONmonitor creates real-time alerts, automatically produces regulatory and CQS reports, and will enhance your firm's efficiency.
+In addition it is simply to use, cost-effective and, for many firms, results in reduced PII premiums.

 Find a Law Firm approved by Pepper Money

-Mortgage companies frequently change their requirements.
+Lenders frequently change their requirements.
 The UK Finance Lenders’ Handbook requirements from Pepper Money are not guidelines, they are instructions from a client.
-As with many clients, instructions can change - and they do change, frequently:
+As with many clients, instructions can change - and they do change, over time:

 A Timeline of Policy Changes